Hedgestock/FlipPinball/Notes.md

 Add spinner sprites
 Add tooltip for balls
-Fix freeze+tweening doing strange stuff on trail (Spitters)
+Fix freeze+tweening doing strange stuff on trail (Spitters) Fix ball draw layer not right on lab semi exit

 Think of a way to make levels generic (think bumper with more/less than 5, or spinners etc) Maybe factorise the "OnMultiplier" thing